ashishraste/ashishraste.github.io/about.md

 and reading books where I have a strong bias towards science fiction and astronomy.

 In this blog space, I look forward to write about my experiments in the field of robotics.
-Occasionally they might get mingled with my random thoughts.
+Occasionally they might get mingled with my random thought experiments.

 ---